felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 I also bought a Leuchtturm 1917 A5 to use as a personal diary and I liked its features, feel, and available colors, so I think the Leuchtturm will be my notebook of choice going forward.
-Moleskin gear seems slightly overpriced, but I admit I have not tried it myself.
+Moleskin gear seems slightly overpriced to me, but your mileage may vary.

 {{< figure src="/img/use-bound-journals.png" position="center" caption="" >}}